alienec/webmaster.github.io/README.md

 # Base44 App

-This app was created automatically by Base44.
+This app was created through many frameworks.
 It's a Vite+React app that communicates with the Base44 API.

 ## Running the app